RichardPark1021/GasHauler-Project/README.md

 # GasHauler

+### Semester
+Fall 2024

+### Project Name
-Welcome to The Lonely Gas Hauler
+The Lonely Gas Hauler

-# Description
+### Description
-Based on a game by: Fareed Ahmed, Hannah Hart, Jake Groover, and William.The Lonely Gas Hauler is a text-based adventure game set in the vast emptiness of space that offers a deep narrative filled with unexpected encounters and challenges.
+The Lonely Gas Hauler is a text-based adventure game set in the vast emptiness of space that offers a deep narrative filled with unexpected encounters and challenges.
 The game is played through text commands, allowing players to explore, interact, and manage resources.

-# Authors
+### Team Members
+1. Erika Attidzah
+2. Sanaa Boddie
+3. David Flores Garcia
-Developers: Erika Attidzah, Sanaa Boddie, David Flores Garcia, Richard Park
+4. Richard Park

+### Communication Tool
+Discord

+### Technologies
+-Java
+-SQLite

+### Installation and Run Steps
+1. Install a Java IDE (Intellij or Eclipse)
+2. Download the latest of SQLite-JDBC
+3. Clone the repository
+4. Run your IDE and click the run button
+5. Play the game in the console